PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Defining a device
 -----------------

-To run --- and later optimize - a quantum circuit, one needs to first specify a *computational device*.
+To run---and later optimize---a quantum circuit, one needs to first specify a *computational device*.

 The device is an instance of the :class:`~.pennylane.Device` class, and can represent either a simulator or hardware device.
 They can be